-Emergency Notification App: Mass Communications To Keep Your People Safe and Informed
+Finding the Best Emergency Notification App to Keep Your People Safe and Informed

 Emergencies aren’t confined to normal business hours.
 They don’t wait until employees are at their desk in front of a computer to occur.
-So it’s imperative that emergency communication systems have a dedicated app that allows for on-the-go communication during a critical event.
+So it’s imperative that emergency communication systems have a solution for on-the-go communication during a critical event.
 Luckily, in this day and age, virtually everyone has a smartphone in their pocket, and there are several options for emergency notification apps that can reach your employees wherever they are.

 What Is an Emergency Notification App?